Lightning-AI/torchmetrics/docs/source/pages/quickstart.rst

 Functional metrics
 ~~~~~~~~~~~~~~~~~~

-Similar to `torch.nn`, most metrics have both a class-based and a functional version.
+Similar to `torch.nn <https://pytorch.org/docs/stable/nn.html>`_, most metrics have both a class-based and a functional version.
 The functional versions implement the basic operations required for computing each metric.
-They are simple python functions that as input take torch.tensors and return the corresponding metric as a torch.tensor.
+They are simple python functions that as input take `torch.tensors<https://pytorch.org/docs/stable/tensors.html#torch.Tensor>`_ and return the corresponding metric as a torch.tensor.
 The code-snippet below shows a simple example for calculating the accuracy using the functional interface:

 .. testcode::